mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### We're not done just because a _web page_ says we're done

 I wanted to see if there were juicy things hidden _inside_ the page.
-To do it, I had to....
+To do it, I had to use the _only_ hacker tool I know.

 ![Right click > Inspect-small](/img/sunburnt-country/inspectelement.png)
 *Right click > Inspect Element, all you need to subvert the Commonwealth of Australia*

 ----

 Listen.
-This is the only part of the story that might be considered highly elite hacking.
+This is the only part of the story that might be confused for highly elite computer skill.
 It's not, though.
 Maybe later someone will show you this same thing to try and flex, acting like only _they_ know how to do it.
 You will not go gently into that good night.
 You will refuse to acknowledge their flex, killing them instantly.

 Really, anyone can do it.
-I will show you this is true by teaching you how it works right now.
+Here look

 ##### How does "Inspect Element" work?
 "Inspect Element", as it's called, is a feature of Google Chrome that lets you see the computer's internal representation (HTML) of the page you're looking at.
 Kinda like opening up a clock and looking at the cool cog party inside.